Mac Mini 2022: Release date, Pricing, Expectations, and more

 Mac Mini: Release date

-Rumors initially suggested that Apple would release the upcoming Mac Mini in late 2021, during its Fall Mac event.
-However, we were disappointed by the “Unleashed” event’s end, when that didn’t happen.
-Based on Apple’s history, if we had to assume a release date, it would be in Spring or Fall 2022.
-Apple refreshed the iMac last Spring and the MacBook Pro this Fall.
+Rumors initially suggested that Apple would release the upcoming Mac Mini in Spring 2022.
+However, we were disappointed by the “Peek Performance” event’s end, when that didn’t happen.
+Based on Apple’s history, if we had to assume a release date, it could be in Fall 2022 or Spring 2023.
+Apple refreshed the iMac in Spring 2021 and the MacBook Pro last Fall.
 So the Mini’s turn could be either in half or a full year.
+Ultimately, there are no solid leaks regarding the matter, so we will have to wait and see.

 Mac Mini: Pricing